Test for Portland Mold, Home Inspection Tips

 Portland Mold Cleanup and Remediation

 The Environmental Protection Agency suggests that mold cleanup under 10 square feet in area is usually easily done by yourself.
-It may be worth seeking professional cleaning by contractors or companies familiar with mold for buildups of greater extent.
+It may be worth seeking professional cleaning by contractors or companies familiar with mold for buildups to a greater extent.

-More absorbent surfaces that have accumulated mold, such as ceiling tiles and carpeting, may simply need to be replaced.
+More absorbent surfaces that have accumulated molds, such as ceiling tiles and carpeting, may simply need to be replaced.

 It’s hopefully stating the obvious to say that potential buyers are likely to balk at significant mold issues: Besides the unappealing look and odor, they’ll likely interpret them as red flags suggesting underlying leakage or structural problems.
-As you work with a Portland real estate agent to prepare your property for the market, identifying and remedying any significant mold problems should be a top priority.August 2, 2019
+As you work with a Portland real estate agent to prepare your property for the market, identifying and remedying any significant mold problems should be a top priority.October 23, 2023